Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Introduction

 In this work, we present a computational study of how intrinsic defects migrate and interact with a tungsten GB, with an eye towards having a deeper understanding of the self-healing in nanostructured tungsten, one of the candidates proposed as a plasma-facing material in nuclear fusion reactors \cite{marchhart2024discovering,wu2019manufacturing,ELATWANI2018206,Fukuda2013,janeschitz2001plasma}.
-For this purpose, we develop a new IP, dubbed MLIP-W, based on the Deep Potential methodology \cite{Zhang2018} and trained on quantum mechanical DFT data.
-Although some MLIPs for tungsten have been developed in recent years \cite{wood2017quantumaccuratemoleculardynamicspotential,Sikorski2023Machine,Byggmastar2019Machine}, none of them has been specifically trained to describe GBs and thus are not guaranteed to preserve ab initio accuracy for complex environments involving both defects and interfaces.
+We focus on atomistic damage since the thermomechanical effects that PFMs will undergo and that could lead to significant temperature increases and, consequently, grain growth (if this is not somehow stabilized), could be alleviated by using a/or by combining different strategies: lower target yield, employing radiation mitigation strategies, and optimizing the chamber geometry.
+However, atomistic effects cannot be avoided.
+To study the latter, we develop a IP, dubbed MLIP-W, based on the Deep Potential methodology \cite{Zhang2018} and trained on quantum mechanical DFT data.
+Although some MLIPs for tungsten have been developed in recent years \cite{wood2017quantumaccuratemoleculardynamicspotential,Sikorski2023Machine,Byggmastar2019Machine}, none of them have been specifically trained to describe GBs meaning that they may not be guaranteed to preserve \textit{ab initio} accuracy for complex environments involving both defects and interfaces.
 We apply our model to study the early stages of self-healing wherein SIAs migrate to GBs.
-Note that vacancy migration occurs on a timescale of seconds, far beyond the timescales accessible in MD simulations, and for this reason it is not considered in our study.
-We explicitly train our potential to accurately describe the commonly observed experimental W\(\langle 110 \rangle\)/W\(\langle 112 \rangle\) GB over a wide temperature range, as well as the interaction of this GB with point defects.
-We then compare the performance of MLIP-W with widely used empirical potentials and highlight its advantages.
+Because the nanosecond-scale MD simulations carried out here are orders of magnitude shorter than the second-scale vacancy diffusion times, vacancy motion cannot be resolved and is not considered in our study.
+We explicitly train our potential to accurately describe the W\(\langle 110 \rangle\)/W\(\langle 112 \rangle\) GB over a wide temperature range, as well as the interaction of this GB with point defects.
+It is worth mentioning that we select this particular GB because it is the most frequently observed in sputter-deposited tungsten films, a fabrication route that can be easily scaled up for industrial production \cite{Gordillo2014}.
+We then compare the performance of MLIP-W to two recent, state-of-the-art MLIPs, as well as to widely used empirical potentials, to highlight its advantages.
 Moreover, we perform automated defect identification and classification using a fingerprinting toolkit that considers the local atomic environments \cite{VONTOUSSAINT2021107816,Bartok2013}.
-Our results show that the MLIP-W outperforms conventional empirical IPs in capturing defect migration, and it also preserves the structure of the GB at high temperatures, in contrast with empirical IPs.
-These findings highlight the effectiveness of the MLIP-W in describing self-healing near GBs, offering a more accurate computational framework for modeling radiation damage.
+Our results show that the MLIP-W outperforms existing IPs in capturing defect migration.
+Moreover, the MLIP-W also preserves the structure of the GB at high temperatures, in contrast with previous IPs.
+These findings show the effectiveness of the MLIP-W in describing self-healing near GBs, offering a more accurate computational framework for modeling radiation damage.